 You will never get that from a marketing message directed at everyone, because you can’t be specific enough.
 You have to be generic.
 And in doing so, you ensure you’re speaking to nobody at all.

-Pop your details in the signup box below, and check out the Ideal Client Workbook for a more detailed breakdown of exactly how to figure out what your ideal client cares about most, and a checklist to help you put all that juicy info to work.
+Check out the Ideal Client Workbook for a more detailed breakdown of exactly how to figure out what your ideal client cares about most, and a checklist to help you put all that juicy info to work.
 Use the workbook to refine your marketing message, so it’s speaking directly to your ideal client, target your marketing and ads to them, and ensure you have content, products and services they are desperate for and will instantly love.

 Knowing your ideal client will give your marketing efforts clarity and help improve your conversions.

-Enter your details below and download the Ideal Client Workbook to discover key insights about your target market.
+Get the Ideal Client Workbook to discover key insights about your target market.